ParkingReformNetwork/parking-lot-map/README.md

 const counterObservable = new Observable<number>(0);

 // Get existing DOM elements
-const counterDisplay = document.getElementById('counter-display')!;
+const counterDisplay = document.getElementById("counter-display")!;
-const incrementButton = document.getElementById('increment-button')!;
+const incrementButton = document.getElementById("increment-button")!;

 // Whenever the count changes values, this will re-render the UI with the
 // updated value.